Beingadnan/Quiz-App/README.md

 # Quiz-App
-# Quiz App Using Reactjs
+## This application was made in Reactjs